Snowflake Azure PrivateLink Implementation Runbook

 2. Prerequisites

-2.1 Access and roles
+2.1 Access and Roles

 3. Azure Implementation Steps (Create if needed)

-3.1 Create a Resource Group (if you do not already have one)
+3.1 Create Resource Group

 - 1. Azure Portal -> Resource groups -> Create.